jagdish-singh-knoldus/UserManagementFuture/readme.md

 ````
 sbt clean
 ````

+###compile

-###compile This command compiles the scala source classes of the sbt project.
+This command compiles the scala source classes of the sbt project.
 ````
 sbt compile
 ````
+###run

-###Run Enter the project folder and type project module name along with the sbt run command:
+Enter the project folder and type project module name along with the sbt run command:
 ````
 sbt "project crud" run
 ````